iroatu08/artbook/README.md

 ## Overview

-This app is nearly complete.
-It is only missing one thing… real data!
-While the views and controllers are defined in this application, it is missing models and model interactions to be able to store retrieve, and update data from a database.
-By the end of this project, you should have a fully functioning site that is at least capable of doing the following, if not more, using a PostgreSQL database:
+Created database models and model interactions to be able to store retrieve, and update data from a PostgreSQL database.
+A fully functioning site that is capable of doing the following, using a PostgreSQL database:

 * creating new venues, artists, and creating new shows.
 * searching for venues and artists.
 * learning more about a specific artist or venue.

-We want Fyyur to be the next new platform that artists and musical venues can use to find each other, and discover new music shows.
-Let's make that happen!

 ## Tech Stack (Dependencies)